bit-burger/points_vorlaeufer/README.md

 # points

-A small Flutter example social media.
+A small Flutter example social media, [for more information, on german](https://tonyborchert.xyz/points/)

 ### Client side: